Your guide to the Tony Awards categories

 Two directors get Tony Awards each year: a play director and a musical director.
 Directors of new shows and revivals are all considered in their respective categories together.

-Marianne Elliott, for example, is nominated in 2022 for her revival of Company that recasts the leading bachelor Bobby as a bachelorette Bobbie, bringing a whole new perspective and urgency to the story of a character who's wondering whether to settle down as they're getting older.
+Marianne Elliott, for example, won in 2022 for her revival of Company that recasts the leading bachelor Bobby as a bachelorette Bobbie, bringing a whole new perspective and urgency to the story of a character who wonders whether to settle down as they're getting older.

 This award is fairly self-explanatory; it's given to the choreographer who created the best dancing on the Broadway stage that year.
 Like the Best Original Score category, the nominees often represent musicals, but some plays contain choreography and can also be nominated.
 Director/choreographer Camille A. Brown, for example, has been nominated for Best Choreography twice, both times for her work on plays: Choir Boy in 2019 and for colored girls in 2022.